nirodg/invoice-ninja/README.md

 1. You might want to edit/configure the ```.env``` file under the ```/var/www/app/``` folder
 2. The SSL certificates are under the ```/opt/ninja/```
+3. The passphrase for the SSL is ```ninja```

 # Support
 Bugs on the invoiceninja app?
 Please go here https://github.com/invoiceninja/invoiceninja/issues

 Bugs on the docker container?
-Please go here https://github.com/nirodg/invoice-ninja/issues
+Please go here https://github.com/nirodg/invoiceninja/issues